 For Bethy Creek properties in Walker County, Shore Protect Team builds small dock and fishing pier structures appropriate for this modest East Texas Piney Woods creek waterway.
 Bethy Creek is relatively narrow and shallow compared to the large Texas reservoirs and coastal waterways, so dock structures here are typically simple fishing platforms rather than full boat dock systems.
 Shore Protect Team designs each Bethy Creek access structure for the waterway's specific width, depth, and flood characteristics at each property location.

 Send Shore Protect Team your Bethy Creek property location in Walker County and photos of your creek bank and any existing structures.
-We assess the erosion conditions and permit requirements for your specific Bethy Creek location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Walker County waterfront project on Bethy Creek.